-Weight Display The Weight Display indicates the weight readings, setup information, errors, and warnings.
+Weight Display The Weight Display indicates the weight readings, setup information, errors and warnings.
 Units Display The Units Display shows the units of the weight reading as: grams (g), kilograms (kg), pounds (lb), tonnes (t) or none.
-If the instrument is set up for counting the units display will show pieces (p). ⇒0← ZERO Visible when the gross reading is within \pm 1⁄4 of a division of true zero.
+If the instrument is set up for counting the units display will show pieces (p). ⇒ 0 ZERO Visible when the gross reading is within \pm 1⁄4 of a division of true zero.
 NET NET Visible when the displayed reading represents NET weight. ~ MOTION Visible when the displayed reading is not stable.
-OVER Visible when either of the setpoints is set as type OVER, and the weight is above the target weight.
-S - UNDER Visible when either of the setpoints is set as type UNDER, and the weight is below the target weight. iato 1 OUT 1 Visible when Output 1 is turned ON. nnc 2 OUT 2 Visible when Output 2 is turned ON.
-Annunciators ZERO BAND Visible when the displayed weight is within the zero 'dead' band setting.
+S OVER Visible when check weighing is enabled and the weight is above the target weight. ciator UNDER Visible when check weighing is enabled and the weight is below the target weight.
+Annunciators PASS Visible when check weighing is enabled and the weight is between the target weights 4 ZERO BAND Visible when the displayed weight is within the zero 'dead' band setting.
 (The zero band symbol shows near the top right corner of the display.)
-HOLD Visible when the displayed reading is held. +- LOW BATTERY Visible when battery voltage is too low and batteries need replacing or recharging.
-(The low battery symbol shows in the top right corner of the display.) panel keys nnunciators are shown to identify the function of the front SEL, EDT and OK).
-For more information refer to Editing
+H HOLD Visible when the displayed reading is held. ÷- LOW BATTERY Visible when battery voltage is too low and batteries need replacing or recharging.
+(The low battery symbol shows in the top right corner of the display.)

+When in Setup the editing annunciators are shown to identify the function of the front panel keys (i.e. GRP, ITM, SEL, EDT and OK).
+For more information refer to Editing Annunciators page 17.